 We do not recommend placing a fraud alert on your accounts unless you see signs of suspicious activity, or a credit freeze unless you find that the fraud is more than a mere credit card breach.

-One more thing you can do.
+One more thing before you leave

 Pardon me if I go on a rant for a minute.
-There’s an old saying that “there’s no such thing as bad publicity.”
+There’s an old saying that “there’s no such thing as bad publicity”.

 If these agencies are going to collect every bit of personal information on us to make a profit, they have an obligation to keep that information secure.
 This breach was due to Equifax’s incompetence or neglect; I’ll let them decide which one.
 Regardless of how this breach occurred, Equifax stands to make a serious profit as a result of the breach.